-If you look closely at the words alone, masturbation speaks to the physical act of self-stimulation while the latter reflects the uncontrollable, habitual, and irrational aspects of human behavior.
-So, how can a person in recovery personalize this so that they can make an informed, conscious decision?
+If you look closely at the words alone, masturbation speaks to the physical act of self-stimulation, while the latter reflects the uncontrollable, habitual, and irrational aspects of human behavior.
+So, how can a person in sex addiction recovery personalize this so that they can make an informed, conscious decision?
 It depends.

 What is ‘Healthy’ Masturbation?

-Most articles on this subject pertain to the physical nature of masturbation and sexual health—desensitization, sexual dysfunction, to name a few.
-What I’m referencing here is more in line with the intent of the question from people in recovery—is masturbation healthy or is part of my addictive cycle?
-The answers to this question are subjective and depend on the intentionality of each person.
+Most articles on this subject pertain to the physical nature of masturbation and sexual health — desensitization, sexual dysfunction, to name a few.
+What I’m referencing here is more in line with the intent of the question from people in sex addiction recovery — is masturbation healthy or is part of my addictive cycle?
+The answers to this question is subjective and depends on the intentionality of each person.

 Another common description of healthy masturbation is “making love to oneself.”
 How often does a person who struggles with sexual compulsive behavior actually feel like that when they masturbate?
 Or are they merely channeling unmet feelings in a sexual way?

-Self-awareness provides the recovering addict options where as acting out only offers the one-way road.
-For example, if feelings of stress are the impetus for the need to masturbate, rather than self-soothe what would be like instead to investigate the feeling of stress?
-Same goes for boredom, loneliness, and self-indulgence—all key contributors.
+Self-awareness provides the person in sex addiction recovery options whereas acting out only offers the one-way road.
+For example, if feelings of stress are the impetus for the need to masturbate, rather than self-soothe what would it be like instead to investigate the feeling of stress?
+The same goes for boredom, loneliness, and self-indulgence — all key contributors.
 Exploring one’s feelings rather than quickly acting them out both allows a way to sort out your inner experience and makes for a healthier you.